-It can be hard to tell that your dog has a tooth infection, as pets don’t outwardly show signs of pain.
-Knowing the signs and symptoms of a dog tooth infection can keep your dog from unnecessary pain and suffering.
+So, how can you know if your dog has a tooth infection?
+It can be difficult because pets don’t typically outwardly show obvious signs of pain.
+But knowing the following signs and symptoms of a dog tooth infection can help you keep your dog from unnecessary pain and suffering.

 1. Halitosis (Bad Breath)

 This might be the most noticeable sign of a mouth infection for most dog owners.
 If your dog has bad breath that seems worse than usual, it can be a sign of tooth infection.
 Especially if it seems to last over multiple days or weeks without getting better.

 Another sign commonly seen is a recurrence of a dog’s bad breath shortly after a veterinary dental cleaning.
 Severe oral malodor is commonly associated with the types of bacteria that thrive in deep pockets under the gumline, away from oxygen in the air.
 These are called anaerobic bacteria, which are the most destructive to normal tissues.